artemchege/DivorceML/README.md

             }
         ]

-3. [Optional] Next one should be training step, but this step may take a while because training models is CPU bound process.
-So you may connect to a socket on my backend and receive information about training completion in real time. socker connection address is: ws://localhost:8123/event_channel , after connection you must submit number of the channel you want to listen, this number is user id of your account.
-So to connect to the socket we must submit an message to connected socket:
+3. [Optional] Next one should be training step, but this step may take a while, because training models is CPU bound process.
+So you may connect to a web socket on my backend and receive information about training completion in real time.
+Socket connection address is: **_ws://divorce-ml.herokuapp.com/event_channel_**
+ , after connection you must submit number of the channel you want to listen, this number is user id of your account.
+So to connect to the socket we must submit a message:

         {
             "channel": "1"
         }

 Where 1 - is user id.
-User id may be acquired here: /user/.
+User id may be acquired [here](https://divorce-ml.herokuapp.com/redoc#operation/get_logged_user_user__get).
 After submitting the message to the socket you will get information that connection has been successfully installed.
 NOTE (!) you must submit JWT tokens in authorization headers as you would do it with usual HTTP requests.
 After connecting to the socket and triggering model training you will get messages in socket connection.
-It will looks like that:
+It will look like that:

     Model k_neighbors was created for user_file_id 8
     Model random_forest_tree was created for user_file_id 8
     you are connected
     { "channel": "1" }
-    Connected to ws://localhost:8123/event_channel
+    Connected to ws://divorce-ml.herokuapp.com/event_channel

+Actually the technology that allows broadcasting events to a channel quite difficult and worth mentioning.
+There is such library for FASTAPI that is called broadcaster, it allows multiprocess synchronizations, or synchronizations between containers.
+The key point is that it should not be matter to which backend instance client is connected, he must accept all his messages/events, no matter from which instance they are coming from.
+Usually, Redis is used for that purposes, but for current project I used Heroku as a platform for deploying, in Heroku if one wants to use Redis, credit card must be saved and accepted by Heroku, due to political reasons, unfortunately, this is not possible for me right now.
+But I have noticed that broadcasting library make use of LISTEN/NOTIFY functionality of PostgresSQL, but it did not work, without any reasons or errors.
+I plunged into source code and figured out my own working solution using PostgresSQL LISTEN/NOTIFY functionality.

-4. To start a training you must submit name of target column (column that you want to predict in the future) and user_file_id from step 2.
+4. To [start](https://divorce-ml.herokuapp.com/redoc#operation/train_models_moms_scientist_train_models_post) a training you must submit the name of target column (column that you want to predict in the future) and user_file_id from step 2.

         {